insanity54/nanowrimo2017_practice/all.md

 "No, this quarry always faces the star, it never gets dark here."

+[tbc]
+---
+layout:    myLayout
+title:	   "Day 8"
+---

-[tbc]"It never gets dark...", Marth thought it was weird how he had worked up such an appetite while the sun was still in the sky.
+"It never gets dark...", Marth thought it was weird how he had worked up such an appetite while the sun was still in the sky.
 "Appetite?"
 Marth questioned himself.
 He hadn't eaten all day, and the feeling of hunger had only just met him once he sat down to relax.

 Marth eagerly agreed he was ready to return, and Tsubasa-sensei initiated phase shift.
 The two faded out of the mine, and into the empty Administration building of the school.
 Marth's stomache growled.